mengluchu/APMtools/README.md

 # APMtools

-R package providing tools to streamline and facilitate air pollution mapping using statistical methods.
-The package also includes a global dataset.
+R package providing datasets for global air pollution modelling and tools to streamline and facilitate air pollution mapping using statistical methods.

 ### Installing